 This post may contain affiliate links.
 See my disclosure for more information.

-I just walked in my door a couple of hours ago, exhausted.
+I came home exhausted.
 But it’s the best kind of exhausted.
 I feel so fortunate to have been able to be a part of this group of 30 young people and adults growing and serving together.

 And, as an added bonus, I got to visit the South for a few days!
 Gentility, how I miss you.
 Nice to see you again, Waffle House and sweet tea.